jbarratt/serialized-hugo/content/post/json_feed_and_even_more_static.md

 +++
 date = "2017-06-07T06:33:16-07:00"
-description = "On adding JSON Feed support and making older posts truly static" title = "JSON Feed, and an even more static blog."
+description = "On adding JSON Feed support and making older posts truly static" title = "JSON Feed, and an even more static blog"
 +++

 In the design of my site, I decided to put a small block at the bottom of each page with links to the most 5 recent posts.